-Venezuelans wait for results from boycotted congress vote
+Venezuela’s Maduro claims sweep of boycotted election

 Guaidó, 37, vowed to oust 58-year-old Maduro early last year — basing his claim to the interim presidency on his leadership of the National Assembly, whose term legally ends in early January under the constitution.

-The Trump administration and other countries led support of Guaidó and have said they will continue to support him.
+The Trump administration and other countries led support of Guaidó and have said they will continue to support him in the absence of what they consider fair elections.

 Washington has hit Maduro and his political allies with sanctions, and the U.S. Justice Department has indicted Maduro as a “narcoterrorist,” offering a $15 million reward for his arrest.

+U.S. Secretary of State Mike Pompeo said that Sunday’s election was fraudulent.

+“The results announced by the illegitimate Maduro regime will not reflect the will of the Venezuelan people,” he said on Twitter.
+“What’s happening today is a fraud and a sham, not an election.”

-U.S. Secretary of State Mike Pompeo has said that Sunday’s election was fraudulent.
-International bodies like the European Union have refused to send observers to Sunday’s election.
+International bodies like the European Union have refused to send observers to Sunday’s election, saying the conditions for a democratic process don’t exist.

 Maduro’s government invited sympathetic international observers, former Presidents Evo Morales of Bolivia and Rafael Correa of Ecuador.
+Others included a group of men who identified themselves as Turkish lawmakers.

+At a polling place in Chacao, an opposition stronghold of Caracas, 68-year-old resident Luisa Fermin shouted at the observers, calling the election “theatrics” that she wouldn’t validate with her vote.

+“There are children who don’t go to school because they’re hungry,” Fermin said.
+“There are mothers who send their children to school barefoot because they don’t have the money to buy shoes.”

 Follow Scott Smith on Twitter: @ScottSmithAP

-Associated Press writers Fabiola Sánchez and Jorge Rueda contributed to this story.
+Associated Press writers Fabiola Sánchez and Jorge Rueda contributed to this report.